Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 Bichon Pekingese Puppies

-One of the most important things you need to remember with this little canine, however, is that they can be easily hurt when they are so small.
-They can literally fit in your hand, so you will need to be watchful of them.
-Make sure they are not in a position to be stepped on, plus you need to keep them off chairs or couches as a fall could harm them.
+However, one of the most important things you need to remember with this little canine is that they can be easily hurt when they are so small.
+They can fit in your hand, so you will need to be watchful of them.
+Make sure they are not in a position to be stepped on, and you need to keep them off chairs or couches as a fall could harm them.

 3 Little-Known Facts About the Peke-A-Chon